wp-plugins/the-welcomizer/readme.txt

 -> [My homepage](http://www.sebastien-laframboise.com/) -> Any suggestions?
 [Write a new topic.](http://wordpress.org/tags/the-welcomizer?forum_id=10#postform)

-What's coming in the next version of The Welcomizer?
+What's coming in the `next version` of The Welcomizer?
 -
 - A `JavaScript File Manager`.
 (90%)
 - The file uploader will be ready for translation.
 (5%)
 - Preloading directional images.
 (100%)
+- The Upload directory will be `/wp-content/twiz/` (90%)

 Have you done something cool with The Welcomizer and would like to share it with others?